New and Old Maritime Industries: Future occupational health challenges

 Kindly note that the day package II does not include dinners nor the social program.

-The room price for a standard room is NOK 1225/night (approximately EUR 125) including breakfast.
+The room price for a standard room is NOK 1295/night (approximately EUR 120) including breakfast.

-The block reservation will be available until 28th of August 2020 so we recommend you make a reservation as soon as possible.
+The block reservation will be available until 27th of August 2021.
+We recommend you make a reservation as soon as possible.

 The total price of the course will be invoiced after the registration deadline.